Daikon (white radish)

 Grated Daikon well treats hangovers.

 Then, what are the positive effects on our health when we eat them?
 First, they are healthy.
 Besides, they contain Diastase.
 It is a digestive enzyme that can break down starch and glycogen.
-So, they help with our stomach condition, even hangovers.
+So, they help with our stomach condition, besides hangovers.

 Then, we shall see some famous “Daikon” menus in Japan.
 What do we have?